VirtualFlyBrain/graph_queries/weighted_path.md

 MATCH (source:Neuron:has_neuron_connectivity {short_form: a}), (target:Neuron:has_neuron_connectivity {short_form: b})
 ```
 Using the stream (creating the graph at runtime), yens shortest Path algorithm:
 Firstly take all nodes with :Neuron:has_neuron_connectivity labels exist then create a graph where forward synapesed_to edge relationships have a weight >= the user given minimum weight.
+We at this point generate the inverted weight value (5000-weight = weight_p) as the algorithm looks for lowest value and we need max weight prioritised.

+---
+**NOTE**

+5000 was chosen as a value larger than the max weight value curretly available.
+This will need to be reviewed and optimised in respect of hops vs weight.
+---

 ```cypher
 CALL gds.beta.shortestPath.yens.stream({
   nodeQuery: 'MATCH (n:Neuron:has_neuron_connectivity) RETURN id(n) AS id',